Lavender is a herb, a flower, a medicine, a deterrent. Its uses are many and varied, probably more than any other plant I know.

 I also use lavender with sea salt and put it on roast potatoes.
 I used dried lavender buds and whizz it in a food processor with the sea salt to release the flavour.
 This winter I have used dried lavender to light fires to give a scent to the fire, although it can be a bit overpowering, so use it sparingly.

-Ashridge Nurseries has four varieties of English lavender, Hidcote, Munstead, Alba and Rosea and depending on variety in up to three sizes, 9 cm pots, 1.5 litre pots and 3 litre pots.
+We have five varieties of English lavender, Hidcote, Munstead, Melissa Lilac, Arctic Snow, and Rosea and depending on variety in up to three sizes, 9 cm pots, 1.5 litre pots and 3 litre pots.
 Here they are waiting for you in the polytunnel at Ashridge Nurseries:

 As the saying goes "As Rosemary is to the spirit, so Lavender is to the soul"